 I was born in Portugal in 1961, but I joined my family in Luanda, Angola, when I was 3 years-old.
 Although I left Africa when I was only 12, and war has kept me away ever since, I still remember vividly the people, the wilderness, the music, the art, the food...
 Within months of my return to Portugal in the summer of 1973, the country went through its most important change in recent history; The Carnation Revolution of 1974.
 Without violence, Portuguese society went from the repression of fascism to the freedom of democracy.
 I was lucky to live through those heady times, full of promise and excitement, when many of us believed that we could change the world.
 In some respects, we actually did; Portugal today is a democratic, open society with a vibrant culture, a startling contrast to the previous 50 dark years of fascism.
-It was with deep gratitude, humility and enormous surprise that I received the news that I was awarded the 2007 Order of Prince Henry for my contributions to molecular and cellular cognition.
-I owe this recognition to my family and to all of the young people that worked with me over the years: Their enthusiasm for science, creativity, resourcefulness, are principally responsible for what we have been able to accomplish.

 The revolution had an exciting rejuvenating impact on Portuguese society, but it left most of the Country's institutions in chaos, including its Universities.
 So, I managed to convince my reluctant parents to let me study abroad.
 I ended up where much of my family, including my great grand-parents had lived: the United States of America.
 Rutgers University was an incredible place, and I spent four wonderful years figuring out what I would do for the rest of my life.
 I had the good fortune of working with William Sofer, a talented, patient and generous fly geneticist that taught me that to be a scientist is to serve Science (and not the other way around...), and that a career in Science is first and foremost a love affair.
 Besides science, philosophy was my other love, so much so that I even considered graduate studies in epistemology.